dphilla/boxer/wbx/README.md

    - Syntax: `ADD <src>... <dest>`

 8. **COPY**
-   - Copies new files or directories and adds them to the filesystem of the container.
+   - Copies new files or directories and adds them to the filesystem of the box.
    - Syntax: `COPY <src>... <dest>`
    - Flags:
      - `--chown=<user>:<group>`: Set the user and group ownership of the copied files.

 9. **ENTRYPOINT**
-   - Configures a container that will run as an executable.
+   - Configures a box that will run as an executable.
    - Forms:
      - Shell form: `ENTRYPOINT <command>`
      - Exec form: `ENTRYPOINT ["executable", "param1", "param2"]`